uilicious/uilicious-cli/readme.md

 $ uilicious-cli run "demo" "/login/test 1" --key <acccess_key>
 ```

+Alternatively, you can set the environment variable `UILICIOUS_ACCESSKEY`

 ### Authentication with username and password

 Alternative you can authenticate with your username and password, using the `--user` and `--pass` options e.g.